joshnuss/1000experiments.dev/posts/151-supabase-saas-plan.md

 As a member, I can log out
 As a member, I can view paid content
 As a unpaid user, I cannot view paid content
+As a business owner, I can set up a SaaS with one click

 ## Sitemap